Birds DesJardin

 the Bird Imagery of Don DesJardin

-Hello…I'm Don DesJardin and I reside in Ventura, California.
+Hello, I'm Don DesJardin and I reside in Ventura, California.
 I became interested in photography as a hobby while in my early teens, and purchased my first 35mm camera when I was 14.
-About 12 years ago I became interested in birds and birding.
+In late 1989 I became interested in birds and birding.
 I soon became hooked on a hobby that would not only require good bird identification skills, but as I would soon discover, new photographic skills as well.
 It wasn't long before my thoughts drifted towards the notion that I might capture these birds on film, and so enjoy them long after the day ended.
-Hence was born the naïve bird photographer.
-Just walk up and take a picture, right…Boy, was I in for a shock!
+Hence was born the naive bird photographer.
+Just walk up and take a picture, right.
+Boy, was I in for a shock!
 Every animal has its "circle of fear", a perimeter within which a creature's fight or flight response is invoked, and birds are no exception.
 I also discovered that the longest lens I had, a 200mm zoom, just wasn't long enough to work from beyond that perimeter.
 This is when my hobby started to get expensive.
 The big lenses that the pros use cost big bucks and way beyond my reach, so I settled for what I could afford at the time, a Sigma 600mm fixed f/8 mirror lens.
-Small, and lightweight, it was what I needed to get "close" to the birds, without getting to close.
+Small and lightweight, it was what I needed to get "close" to the birds, without getting too close.
 This lens served me well for many years, producing lots of fine images.
 Even though I pushed this lens to its limits, I was never really satisfied with the results as compared to real glass.
-Several years ago I was able to purchase my first affordable "real" glass lens.
+Eventually I was able to purchase my first affordable "real" glass lens.
 This was a Sigma 400mm f/5.6 APO Macro.
 When used with my N90s body and a Nikon TC14A, it approaches my old 600mm in focal length and still gives me the portability that I had grown used to.
-My film of choice at the present time is Fuji Sensia /100.
+Most of the time I use Fuji Sensia/100 film.
 I also use a tripod whenever practical.
 As seasons came and went, I worked hard to penetrate that "circle of fear".
 Through careful observation and understanding of my subjects, and lots of patience, I have been able to approach most birds within a range I had never thought possible when I first started.
-I don't use blinds, exception being my car, and pride myself in my ability to get close to my subjects, which makes up for a deficiency in focal length.
-Is every photographic outing a good one…NO!
-Does it feel good when it is…YOU BET!
+I don't use blinds, exception being my car, and pride myself in the ability to get close to my subjects, which makes up for a deficiency in focal length.
+Is every photographic outing a good one,NO!
+Does it feel good when it is,YOU BET!

 PHOTO AND VIDEO CREDITS